 17. Space Out

-A minimum padding or margin of 8pt is preferred generally.
-This allows enough space, which makes the design easier to scan and there is readability of text.
-Further, UI elements must be aligned and the texts should include similar baseline position.
+Minimum padding or margin of 8pt is preferred generally.
+This allows enough space, which makes the design easier to scan and there is the readability of text.
+Further, UI elements must be aligned and the texts should include a similar baseline position.
 Note that the text must never overlap.
 You can work on the legibility by either increasing line height or letter spacing.